What is syphilis?

 - consistent use of condoms, dental dams and water based lubricant.
 Condoms and dams are the best way of protecting against syphilis and some other sexually transmissible infections (STIs)

-- avoiding sex with someone who has a visible ulcer or sore on their genitals
+- avoiding sex with someone who has an ulcer or sore on their genitals

 - limiting the number of sexual partners to reduce the risk of having sex with someone who has syphilis